-In preparing papers for submission to the journal, authors are requested to bear in mind the diverse readership, which includes academics from a wide range of disciplinary backgrounds, tax policy makers and administrators and tax practitioners.
-Technical and methodological discussion should be tailored accordingly, and lengthy mathematical derivations, if any, should be located in appendices.
+In preparing papers for submission to the journal, authors are requested to bear in mind the diverse readership, which includes academics from a wide range of disciplinary backgrounds, tax policy makers and administrators, and tax practitioners.
+Technical and methodological discussion should be tailored accordingly and lengthy mathematical derivations, if any, should be located in appendices.

-MESSAGE FROM THE CHARTERED INSTITUTE OF TAXATION
+MESSAGE FROM THE CHARTERED INSITUTE OF TAXATION

-The Chartered Institute of Taxation is very pleased to be working with the University of Exeter's Tax Administration Research Centre on this new journal.
-We are an education charity with a remit to advance public education in, and the promotion of, the study of the administration and practice of taxation.
+The Chartered Institute of Taxation is an education charity with a remit to advance public education in, and the promotion of, the study of the administration and practice of taxation.
 Although we are best known for the professional examinations for our members, we have also supported the academic study of taxation for many years and are pleased to widen that support with our involvement with this journal.